Author Archives: Marketing

 Step 2: Choosing the Right Bottom Paint

-When it comes to bottom paint, it’s not a one-size-fits-all situation.
+When it comes to boat bottom paint, it’s not a one-size-fits-all situation.
 Different types of paint serve different purposes, so pick one that best matches your boat’s needs and how often you use it.
 If your boat is planning on a career as a freshwater weekend warrior, a basic antifouling paint should do the trick.
 For saltwater sailors or frequent floaters, you might need a heavy-duty copper-based paint to keep those critters at bay.

 Developed as an alternative to tin-based antifouling paints to protect against the harshest marine environments.
 Using the newest biocide technology, a revolutionary polymer binder system produces an engineered biocide release that leaves no harmful effects on the environment.